jamesr/rlox/README.md

 are hand written.
 The book uses Java's dynamic type system and a code generation mechanism for these.
 The Rust types could probably be generated more easily using macros.
 The AST currently defines a single visitor type for both expressions and statements and does not have a way for the expression visitor to return any side effects.
 This will need to change to generate and handle errors during evaluation.

-The lifetime of AST nodes is tied to the lifetime of the scanner as tokens in the AST contain references to string slices out of the original source code.
-It might make sense to copy string values when constructing the AST to separate the lifetime from the original source.
+Expressions contain an embedded identifier which is used during the resolution and execution passes to resolve variable lookups to the correct scope.

 ## Parser

 The parser generally follows the book except that it uses Rust's result types instead of exceptions and error reporting functions.
-Recoverable and unrecoverable errors are not separated out and panic recovery is not implemented.
+The parser attempts to synchronize after errors inside statements and then returns the original error.